bug-zero/bugzero-gateway/README.md

 #### Ubuntu

 First you need to obtain the `vpn-ubuntu-client.sh`.

-Run the script as root user.
+**Automatic certificate configuration**

+You need to have certificate file, and the CA certificate file.
+Then you can run the client by executing following, `sudo ./vpn-ubuntu-client.sh -u username -c certificate_path -a CA_path`

+Password will be prompted when running.

+**Manual Certificate configuration**

+You can choose to skip automatic custom certificate configurations by typeing,

+`sudo ./vpn-ubuntu-client.sh -u username --skip-cert`

+If you choose to skip certificate configuration and still need to configure them later, do the following.
-Then you need to copy the certificates that you get from the server to following directories.
+You need to copy the certificates that you get from the server to following directories.

 - `CA-cert.pem` to `/etc/ipsec.d/cacerts/` (File name does not matter)
 - `cert.pem` to `/etc/ipsec.d/certs/` (File name maters.
 If you rename cert.pem in to any other name change `leftcert=<new_cert_name>` in `/etc/ipsec.conf`)